andriyanov/netcop/README.md

 # Netcop — NETwork COnfig Parser

 This Python library helps navigating and querying textual (CLI-style) configs of network devices.
-If may be useful to solve such problems like:
+It may be useful for solving such problems like:
-- list the interfaces a device has
+- listing a device interfaces
-- extract IP address or VLAN configurations of a network interface
+- extracting IP address or VLAN configurations of a network interface
-- check if a particular option is properly set in all the relevant places
+- checking if a particular option is properly set in all the relevant blocks

-It does not allow to modify nor to compare configs, as the [CiscoConfigParse][1] does, but provides a nice and simple query API.
+It does not support modifying and comparing of configs, as the [CiscoConfigParse][1] does, but provides a nice and simple query API.

 ## Installation
 Netcop works with both Python 2.7 and Python 3.